felipenoris/Oracle.jl/README.md

 Oracle.close!(stmt)
 ```

-There is also the possibility to fetch one row at a time.
+There is also the possibility to fetch one row at a time manually,
+with a small overhead when compared to previous methods.

 ```julia
 stmt = Oracle.Stmt(conn, "SELECT FLT FROM TB_BIND")